 Public transport in Austin

-Capital Metro is the authority that oversees Austin’s multimodal public transport system.
-The system, which consists of a light rail network and an extensive system of bus routes, operates with an integrated ticketing system.
+Capital Metro is the authority overseeing Austin’s multimodal public transport system.
+The system consists of a light rail network and an extensive network of bus routes and operates with an integrated ticketing system.

-It is possible to buy single tickets, but for those that plan on using the system regularly, a weekly or monthly pass affords commuters a substantial saving.
-Tickets can either be purchased online, at local grocery stores or via the CapMetro app, the latter is also a great tool that provides commuters with up-to-date travel information and real-time arrival information.
+It is possible to buy single tickets, but for those who plan on using the system regularly, a weekly or monthly pass affords commuters a substantial saving.
+Tickets can be purchased online, at local grocery shops, or via the Umo app, which is also a great tool that provides commuters with up-to-date travel information and real-time arrival information.

 Buses

-New arrivals in Austin will find the city boasts a pretty comprehensive network of bus routes.
+New arrivals in Austin will find the city boasts a fairly comprehensive bus network, with 82 routes and more than 1,600 stops.
 The network is an intricate mix of neighbourhood, express and downtown bus routes.

 Driving in Austin